raspberrypilearning/getting-started-guide-microbit/en/step_3.md

 --- /task ---

 The <code style="background-color: #1e90ff">show icon</code> block will display a picture on the LEDs.
-There are laods for you to choose from.
+There are loads for you to choose from.

 --- task ---